12. Natasha V. Broodie (Caribbean ) [Living in The USA]

 Section 1 - Greetings (00:

-A: Today's guest is Lisa Hunsberger, lecturer of English at the renowned Kyushu Sangyo University.
+A: Today's guest is Lisa Hunsberger, a lecturer of English at the renowned Kyushu Sangyo University.
 Lisa, Welcome to Lost in Citations.

 B: Thank you so much, Jonathan.
 I'm really very happy to be here.